HPC Ecosystems β€” OpenHPC 2.x System Administrator 101

 4. Verify scheduler is running.

-Assuming the directory structure on the smshost represents the root filesystem for the compute node (aka chroot), the default location is defined in input.local and will likely be: /opt/ohpc/admin/images/rocky8.6
+Assuming the directory structure on the smshost represents the root filesystem for the compute node (chroot).
+The default location is defined in input.local and is likely: /opt/ohpc/admin/images/rocky8.6

 export CHROOT=/opt/ohpc/admin/images/rocky8.6